THE TOP 10

-Social media can be very deceiving, so please don't hire anyone based off of their Instagram feed aesthetic.
-Ask photographers to send you links to about 3 full wedding galleries to look through.
-This will give you an idea of how they photograph each part of the wedding day and how they handle different lighting scenarios.
-The galleries should be..
+Social media can be very deceiving, so please don't hire anyone based off of their Instagram feed.
+Ask photographers to send you at least 3 full wedding galleries to look through (bonus if it's a similar style of wedding to what you're planning).
+This will give you an idea of how they photograph each part of the wedding day, how they handle different lighting scenarios, how they pose their clients, etc. The galleries should be..

 - Full galleries showing each part of the wedding (hundreds of photos, not a blog)

 - Real weddings from paying clients, not a styled shoot with models

 - Recent, taken within the past couple years

 Look on platforms such as Google, The Knot and Wedding Wire to see if they have good reviews.

 Reading reviews from past clients will give you a sense of what it's like to work with the photographer as well as the confidence that they have provided a good experience for other couples.